Why The Church Fathers Weren’t Infallible

 Origen first taught Peter was crucified upside down (F.F.
 Bruce, The Spreading Flame, 1955).

-Not only did he not believe in a literal Hell or a physical resurrection, but held to universal salvation, including Satan (De.
+Not only did he not believe in a literal Hell or a physical resurrection, but in universal salvation, including Satan (De.
 Principiis, Book 3, Section 3,5, cited by Musurillo, p.
 198).

 He also didn’t believe the sun was made on the 4th day and mocked Eve for eating literal fruit from the tree, calling it “childish.”
 (Origen, De.
 Principiis, Book IV, Chapter I, Section 16).

-Origen and Clement both believed in purgatory and baptismal regeneration (Schaff, Vol. III, p.
+Origen and Clement believed in purgatory and baptismal regeneration (Schaff, Vol. III, p.
 601).

 And he believed the Apocrypha was inspired.